Apple One subscription offers all services under single plan

-Cupertino (California), Sep 16 : Apple on Tuesday announced Apple One, the easiest way to get all of company’s subscription services in one simple plan, including Apple Music, Apple TV+, Apple Arcade, Apple News+, Apple Fitness+ and iCloud.
+Cupertino (California): Apple on Tuesday announced Apple One, the easiest way to get all of company’s subscription services in one simple plan, including Apple Music, Apple TV+, Apple Arcade, Apple News+, Apple Fitness+ and iCloud.

 With a single subscription, customers in over 100 countries and regions can enjoy their favourite Apple services across devices, including iPhone, iPad, iPod touch, Apple TV, and Mac.